3 hours at $90 per hour = $270 total

-For most projects we charge a gas and travel fee starting at $10.
-This flat fee covers the drive to and from your property for all the workers you hire.
-If you are beyond 20 miles from the nearest workers, the gas fee may be raised accordingly.
+We charge a travel fee of $10 per worker.
+This flat fee covers the drive to and from your property for each worker you hire.
+If you are beyond 30 miles from the nearest workers, the fee may be raised accordingly.

 We offer a $20 discount for first-time customers who read through Ephesians 2:1-10.
 This Bible passage is where the company name "His Workmanship" came from.
 This discount can be redeemed by notifying the crew leader upon collection of payment.

 Your estimate has been calculated based on the amount of time you reserved.
 We have a 3 hour minimum payment for 2 workers.
-Should your project extend beyond the minimum, you will pay for the amount of time your project requires, which is calculated in 15-minute increments based on your hourly rate.
+Should your project extend beyond the minimum, you will pay for the amount of time your project requires, which is calculated in 30-minute increments rounding up based on your hourly rate.

 We can bring most basic yard tools like shovels, rakes, trimmers and loppers.
 We can usually bring a wheelbarrow.
 We cannot bring a lawn mower, weed wacker, rototiller, chainsaw or ladder.
 It's not uncommon for customers to lend us their yard tools.

-Sorry but we do not.
 It's the customers responsibility to order all the materials needed.
-You can call Home Depot to ask about quantity.
-If you have the area measured, they will be able to recommend how much mulch, rock, dirt or sod you need to order.
+You can call a local supplier to ask about quantity.
+If you have the area measured, then they should be able to recommend how much mulch, rock, dirt or sod you need to order.

 Our training process is quite detailed.
 New hires are required to watch tutorial videos on all sorts of landscaping projects.
 This will make sure, for instance, our workers know the difference between a weed and a plant.

-It depends on your specific location, but generally yes.
-It's usually an extra $100 - $150 fee per load to use our truck and trailer.
+There is an extra flat fee per load to use our pickup truck and/or utility trailer.
 This fee does not include labor costs.
-We can remove rock, dirt, sod, brush, mulch and leaves.
-We cannot haul away treated wood.
+We can remove organic waste such as rock, dirt, sod, brush, weeds, mulch and leaves.
+We cannot haul away treated wood, lumber or junk.

-In most cases, we can rent a moving truck for an extra $250 - $300 fee.
-This amount will need to be paid up front so we can make the reservation.
+We can rent a moving truck for an extra $400 flat fee.
+This amount will need to be paid up front so that we can make the reservation.
 If we rent the truck, then we can also bring a dolly and blankets to assist with your move.
 We cannot provide boxes or shrink wrap.

 We will be sure to show up on time and work hard the whole time.
-If we run into traffic on the way, we will call you to notify you that we will be a little late.
+If we run into traffic on the way, then we will call you and mention that we will be a little late.
 If a worker gets sick or something comes up, we are usually able to find a replacement.

 It’s preferable for the client to be on site in order to ensure the workers are given clear direction and can ask you questions if unforeseen issues arise.
 This also allows you to see their hard work and verify the project was completed to your satisfaction.
-If for some reason your presence cannot be arranged, the workers can always call you when they arrive and text you pictures when they finish.
+If for some reason your presence cannot be arranged, then the workers can always call you once they arrive and text you pictures when they finish.

-It depends.
 If it’s light rain and doesn’t impact the progress and quality of the work, then your labor crew can usually work through it.
 Otherwise, we will need to reschedule.
-Since weather forecasts are subject change, we prefer to make this judgment call the day of your project.
+Since weather forecasts are subject to change, we prefer to make this judgment call on the day of your project.

-You don't need to do anything to get one!
+You don't need to do anything to get a receipt!
 Within 30 minutes of your project getting finished, we will send you a personalized receipt for your records.
 It will include your name, number, address as well as all the pertinent payment information.

 Your estimate has been calculated based on the amount of time you reserved.
-We have a 3 hour minimum payment for 2 workers (with the exception of single item moves.)
-Should your project extend beyond the minimum, you will pay for the amount of time your project requires, which is calculated in 15-minute increments based on your hourly rate.
+We have a 3 hour minimum payment for 2 workers.
+Should your project extend beyond the minimum, you will pay for the amount of time your project requires, which is calculated in 30-minute increments based on your hourly rate.